Noino/hyprlander/README.md

 Refer to JaKooLit's dotfiles on how to install sddm theme and gtk icons - or just use his stuff, since this is a no options or gui configs and strictly the way i want it

 --

-Since git cant keep files and then ignore future update, some base for local confs can be added with
+Since git cant keep files and then ignore future updates, a base for local confs can be added with
 ```
 git checkout hypr_local_example -- dotconfig/hypr/conf.local.d/
 git restore --staged .